-There are a number of reasons you should consider the investment.
+There are some reasons you should consider the investment.

-- Primarily because you want to create the most eye catching images that are representative of you and your brand.
+- Primarily because you want to create the most eye-catching images that are representative of you and your brand.
 A lot of people often ask well cant I use stock imagery?
-Well yes you can but it will not be specific to you and there is a good chance that someone else in the same line of work is also using the same images.
-Remember you are trying to create a visual language that is specific to you so you stand out.
+Well yes, you can but it will not be specific to you, and there is a good chance that someone else in the same line of work is also using the same images.
+Remember you are trying to create a visual language that is specific to you, so you stand out.
 People are also often surprised by the cost of licensing stock images especially if they are of a more professional standard.
-I say why pay premium to look like someone else.
-I well considered and well planned photo shoot should not cost you an arm and a leg as long as you are clear about what can be achieved with your budget.
+I say why pay a premium to look like someone else.
+I well considered and well-planned photo shoot should not cost you an arm and a leg as long as you are clear about what can be achieved with your budget.

 - A professional image of you on your website bio page speaks volumes.
 It says that you are serious about what you are doing and that you care about your business and brand and that you are well invested in it.